sevillamikyla00-sketch/sevillamikyla.github.io/README.md

-# 👩‍🎓 Your Name — Student Portfolio
+# 👩‍🎓Sevilla Mikyla A. — Student Portfolio

 Welcome to my student portfolio!
 This repository showcases my projects, skills, and experiences as I grow as a developer and learner.